 Option 2: (Net Income + Minority Interest + Tax-Adjusted Interest) ÷ Revenue

-In some cases, lower profit margins represent a pricing strategy.
-Some businesses, especially retailers, may be known for their low-cost, high-volume approach.
-In other cases, a low net profit margin may represent a price war which is lowering profits, as was the case with the computer industry way back in 2000.
+Again, it is important to reiterate that, in some cases, lower net profit margins represent a pricing strategy and are not a failure on part of management.
+Some businesses, especially retailers, some discount hotels, or some chain restaurants, may be known for their low-cost, high-volume approach.
+In other cases, a low net profit margin may represent a price war which is lowering profits, as was the case with the computer industry way back in the year 2000.

 Net Profit Margin Example